Ghosthi1/Web-repository/README.md

 # web-repository
     Creating a website with examples of diffrent HTML,CSS,Javascript elements

+## Projects implemented
+    Rss Feed
+    Jquery
+    EventHandler
+    cookie banner

+# Project status
+    activley working

+# Usage
+    Holds examples of implemented projects for use in future

 # Roadmap

-## Make template website
+## Make more user freindly
-    With basic content <h>. <p> ...etc(Done)
+    easier to use and looks nicer

+## Have RSS feed link to useful site
+    like coding site

+## Clean up botton reactions
+    make cleaner, change data on press

+## make cookie banner work better
+    make appear and dissipear correctly

-## Create an event handler for 'Click'
+## Move more events into the event handler
-    Use event handler click to change Style of the element (Done)

-## Implement cookiebanner
-    repurpose code to fit into website

-## Implement Text change when button press
-(done

-)
+    Move Javascript where possible to EventHandler

+# License
+    GNU GENERAL PUBLIC LICENSE